| | | | | |

 Peach Blueberry Crisp in a 9x13 brown casserole dish

-Fresh peaches and ripe, sweet blueberries are delicious in this Peach Blueberry Crisp.
-Made from scratch, you can taste the Southern love in every bite of this fantastic recipe.
-The best part about this recipe is anyone can make it!
-Made with fresh or frozen fruit and baked in the oven, you can have dessert on the table in no time!
+The best part about this blueberry peach crisp recipe is anyone can make it!
+Made with fresh fruit (or frozen if you prefer) and baked in the oven witt a crisp topping, you can have dessert on the table in no time.

 You can even get it ready ahead of time, and then, after a quick trip through the oven, it’s hot and bubbly and golden brown on top – and ready to eat!
 Just pass the vanilla ice cream around and dig in!